fudge-py/fudge/docs/using-fudge.rst

 Multiple Return Values
 ======================

 Let's say you want to test code that needs to call a function multiple times and get back multiple values.
 Up until now, you've just seen the :meth:`Fake.returns() <fudge.Fake.returns>` method which will return a value infinitely.
-To change that, call ``next_call()`` to advance the call sequence.
+To change that, call :meth:`Fake.next_call() <fudge.Fake.next_call>` to advance the call sequence.
 Here is an example using a shopping cart scenario:

 .. doctest::